 Welcome to the National Institutes of Health (NIH)!
-We are excited to welcome you to our campuses, especially after three years of many virtual summer intern activities.
+We are excited to welcome you to our campuses.
 We hope you will have a wonderful experience that enhances your knowledge, understanding, and appreciation of the world of biomedical research.
 Over the years, participation in the NIH Summer Internship Program (SIP) has motivated many individuals like you to pursue careers in the biomedical sciences.